 - Advanced Vocabulary: The test frequently includes “Tier 1” words like misanthropic and recalcitrant, making dedicated vocabulary study essential for top scores.

-- Archaic Texts: Students must navigate complex language from the 1600s, including Shakespearean sonnets, where words like “want” carry non-modern meanings.
+- Archaic Texts: Students must navigate complex language from the 1600s, including Shakespearean sonnets, where words like “want” can carry non-modern meanings.

 Math: Precision Tools and “Desmos-Proofing”